ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 which allows you to batch render with a transform.
 You can switch shaders, change the rendering surface, and modify shader parameters all with inline code and everything will happen in the order you specify as if it were immediate.

+##

+## What Needs to be Done?

+Despite being fairly full-featured and usable already, there's still a lot of work that needs to be done to get Kero into a version 1.0 and stable release flow.

+- More comprehensive documentation, doc examples, doc tests, and module-level explainers (for example, I like the way that the Rust docs for [collections](https://doc.rust-lang.org/std/collections/index.html) has an overview of all the types and when to choose them)
+- Unit tests (so many) need to be written, several bugs will likely be found while doing this
+- More bug testing overall, especially when being used to create actual little game projects
+- More examples, not just to show off features but also small full game examples that can be used to show the framework doing what it is good at, and also give newcomers a starting point
+- All of the different system APIs and math/etc. types need to be debated and bike shedded, if we are going to lock into naming and style conventions I'd like to start from a strong place
+- Github CI needs to be set up, a release schedule chosen, and a well-documented release process
+- A website, getting started tutorials, and maybe a Rust-style book need to be designed and written
+- If Kero is going to ship with an audio API, we need to decide what that is going to look like and how much we want to lock users into a particular library, etc.